Kijiji: History

+As a consequence of the Adevinta deal, their German eBay Kleinanzeigen branch (ebay-kleinanzeigen.de) shortened its name to just Kleinanzeigen ("small ads") (kleinanzeigen.de) on 16 May 2023.

 Legal conflict with Craigslist

 Kijiji's owner (eBay) was also a minority shareholder in Craigslist.
 In April 2008, eBay launched a lawsuit against Craigslist claiming that their executives were attempting to weaken eBay's investment, while in May of the same year, Craigslist filed a counter suit claiming Kijiji had stolen trade secrets and that eBay used misleading tactics to promote the service.
 To end the lawsuit, eBay agreed to sell back its 28.4% ownership stake in Craigslist in 2015.